 An unfortunate event took place at the end of 2015 which involved four passenger-vehicle occupants and a big rig.
-At approximately 4am, a 1997 Ford Probe broke down and stopped in a moving lane on the Northwest Freeway near Mason.
-The driver exited the vehicle and was trying to flag down an 18-wheeler which was coming toward her, but she was unable to stop the truck.
+At approximately 4 am, a 1997 Ford Probe broke down and stopped in a moving lane on the Northwest Freeway near Mason.
+The driver exited the vehicle and was trying to flag down an 18-wheeler that was coming toward her, but she was unable to stop the truck.

 What You Should Do If Your Vehicle Breaks Down

 Vehicles break down every day, and it is important that drivers are aware of what actions they should take should they suddenly find their vehicle inoperable.

 First and most importantly, move your vehicle to the right-hand shoulder of the road as soon as you can – especially if you are on a highway.
 Coast along the shoulder until you are away from any curves in the road.